h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 Before we explore a rerun of the first experiment from task one, let us end this task by mentioning one more default setting that was enabled by default during the first experiment.

 Driverless AI allows you to enable the dimensionality of the feature (embeddings) space by Image Transformer.
 We take the embeddings vector from the last global average pooling layer of the pre-trained model.
 For different models, it has different dimensionalities (usually ranging from 512 to 2k).
-And in DAI, we suppress these representations to a lower number to suppress the transformer's number of features.
+And in Driverless AI, we suppress these representations to a lower number to suppress the transformer's number of features.
 The following are options that you can choose from:

 - 10
 - 25